-From spankings to S&M toys and handcuffs- mainstream audiences are pretty cool about a little deviant sexuality in their fetish films.
+From spankings to S&M toys and handcuffs, mainstream audiences are pretty cool about a little deviant sexuality in their fetish films.
 However, Crash, ratchets the action straight past comfortable and into the realms of fear, by exploring car crash horniness.

-Director David Cronenberg isn’t known for his normality, but in this film he goes for all out provocation.
-James Spader plays a character called James Ballard who experiences his unusual arousal after being involved in a car accident with Dr. Helen Remington (Holly Hunter).
+Director David Cronenberg isn’t known for his depictions of normality on screen, but in this film, he goes for all-out provocation.
+James Spader plays a character called James Ballard who experiences unusual arousal after being involved in a car accident with Dr. Helen Remington (Holly Hunter).
 From here he meets a whole sub-culture of fetishists who are turned on not just by horrific crashes, but also their aftermath.

-Strictly speaking this is more a documentary than a film, but it’s worth a mention as one of the best fetish films on this list for the extreme nature of the content.
+Strictly speaking, this is more a documentary than a movie, but it’s worth a mention as one of the best fetish films on this list for the extreme nature of the content.
 Fetish films aren’t uncommon and Nick Broomfield’s documentary keeps nothing behind the curtain.

 We’re surrounded by images of vanilla sex and desire on a daily basis.
 The S&M scenes in Fetishes, which is divided into eight chapters, provide a refreshingly perverted alternative.
-The action centres on what was New York’s most infamous torture dungeon.
-Including insightful interviews with the people who work there and their clients.
+The action centers on what was New York’s most infamous torture dungeon.
+The film includes insightful interviews with the people who work there and their clients.
 Somehow Broomfield manages to give everyone a voice without pathologising or sensationalising their preferences.
-The moment when a penis, lube, sandpaper and toilet roll meet
+The moment when a penis, lube, sandpaper and toilet roll meet, is the runaway showstopper.

 An indie film based in London, this low budget production is not universally loved.
-It’s definitely worth a watch, even if it’s just for the barnstorming central performance from Guinevere Turner.
+However, it’s definitely worth a watch, even if it’s just for the barnstorming central performance from Guinevere Turner.
 At the time even Empire magazine was impressed, announcing in its review: “Turner makes Sharon Stone look like a mother superior.”

 As the American dominatrix, Tanya Cheex, Turner's the devil to computer nerd Peter’s (Christien Anholt) angel.
 He begs her to tone down her no good ways as she tries to tempt him over to the dark side – ain’t love grand?
 It’s a cute, witty romp that doesn’t take itself seriously, but the naive ‘normal versus fetish’ focus grates slightly.
 Still, this is definitely one of the best fetish films in recent times.

-If you’ve ever fantasised about putting that report in your mouth and delivering it to the boss on your hands and knees, you’ll love this ultimately life affirming film, one of the best fetish films on this list.
-Maggie Gyllenhaal plays the dowdy, Lee, an office worker who just loves screwing up so she can catch the attention of her hot, pervy boss, Mr Grey (not that one), played with relish by James Spader.
+If you’ve ever fantasised about putting that report in your mouth and delivering it to the boss on your hands and knees, you’ll love this ultimately life-affirming film, one of the best fetish films on this list.
+Maggie Gyllenhaal plays the dowdy, Lee, an office worker who just loves screwing up so she can catch the attention of her hot, pervy boss, Mr. Grey (not that one), played with relish by James Spader.